 WWF’s Earth Hour is the world’s biggest movement to protect our planet.

-Every year hundreds of millions of people around the world in more than 7,000 cities in over 180 countries take part in this amazing global conservation movement.
-People do a wide range of things around the hour to show they care about our planet’s future.
-Millions choose to mark Earth Hour by going ‘lights out’ for 60 minutes at 8.30pm – a symbolic show of solidarity.
+Every year hundreds of millions of people around the world in more than 7,000 cities in over 190 countries take part by switching off for 60 minutes as a symbolic gesture of solidarity to show they care about our planet's future.

 Will you join the movement?
-Let us know if you’ll be switching off for Earth Hour on Saturday, 30 March 2019 at 8:30 pm local time, and help make a difference against climate change.
+Let us know if you’ll be switching off for Earth Hour on Saturday 27 March 2021 at 8:30pm local time, and joining millions of people to make the #SwitchforNature.